Equalize Health: Impact

 As of June 30, 2020, 777 amputees have been fit with the ReMotion Knee.

 History

-D-Rev was founded in 2007 by Paul Polak and engineer Kurt Kulmann with the mission to “benefit the 90% of the people on earth who are poor, in order to help them earn their way out of poverty”.
+D-Rev was founded in 2007 by Paul Polak and engineer Kurt Kulmann aiming to “benefit the 90% of the people on earth who are poor, in order to help them earn their way out of poverty”.
 In 2009, Krista Donaldson joined D-Rev as CEO.

 Donaldson spoke at TEDWomen 2014, TEDx Stanford 2012, and the Clinton Global Initiative.
 Prior to D-Rev, Donaldson interned at the design firm IDEO, worked as a staff engineer for KickStart International on micro-irrigation pumps, and served as an Iraq Economic Officer for the U.S. Department of State.
 Donaldson has been or currently serves as a lecturer at the University of Cape Town, Kenyatta University, and Stanford University.

-In November 2020, D-Rev changed its name to Equalize Health to better reflect its mission of creating medical technology for everyone.
+In November 2020, D-Rev changed its name to Equalize Health.

-Recognition

-In 2013, D-Rev was included in Fast Company’s World’s Most Innovative Companies 2013 list.
-Krista Donaldson was named one of Fast Company’s Co.
-Design 50 – designers shaping the future of design in 2012.
-Brilliance was recognized by the Tech Museum of Innovation in its 2013 Tech Awards.
-D-Rev was a 2013 Nokia Health Laureate.

-D-Rev’s ReMotion Knee was recognized with a Siemens Stiftung "Empowering People" award.

-In 2014, Krista Donaldson represented D-Rev as a Technology Pioneer at the 2014 World Economic Forum in Davos, Switzerland.